ONSdigital/Statistical-Method-Specifications/editing_and_imputation/imputation/ratio_of_means/methodological_specification.md

 must have a populated auxiliary variable, failure to fully populate the target variable by this method shall constitute an error.

-Typically a register-based variable such as frozen turnover or frozen employment would be used as a contributor's auxiliary variable.
+Typically, a register-based variable such as frozen turnover or frozen employment would be used as a contributor's auxiliary variable.

 ## 8.0 Link Calculation